 This has been a rather savage move, but it seems that this is not uncommon.
 Bilby has only been listed since 2015 but investors have been on a rollercoaster ride already.
 Floated at 62.5p, shares quickly ascended to 150p before crashing back down to 40p in 2017.
-Since then they have been showing signs of testing the 150p level again before the end of last year when another profit warning dropped its price considerably.
+Since then they have been showing signs of testing the 150p level again.
+But that was before the end of last year when another Bilby profit warning dropped its price considerably.

 Bilby may not be well known to the public.
 Based in Waltham Abbey in Essex, they describe themselves as a ‘leading supplier of gas heating and general building services in London and the South East’.
 Via different companies, they are literally facilities managers for business, picking up contracts across local authorities and other government departments.

-As with many companies coming to market, monies raised have gone towards expansion, with Bilby covering a much wider range of services than before, instead of organically growing, acquiring companies instead.
+As with many companies coming to market, monies raised have gone towards expansion.
+Bilby now cover a much wider range of services than before.
+This was not done via organic expansion but acquiring companies instead.
 And with just 15 of 33 London boroughs served, there seems to be ample room for more business.

 The warning comes in a trading update RNS.
 It starts: